Nursing (NURS)

 NURS 432 Capstone Leadership for the RN4 Credits

-Contributions of the registered nurse to quality healthcare through lifelong learning and professional development impacts quality of patient care and safety.
-The course will provide structure to develop and implement a formal professional plan to exhibit competency as a Baccalaureate prepared nurse in an ever-changing practice environment.
+Exploration of the registered nurse's role in healthcare through lifelong learning.
+Students will evaluate how professional development affects patient care, quality, and safety.
+The course will provide structure to develop and implement a formal professional plan to exhibit competency as a Baccalaureate-prepared nurse in an ever-changing practice environment.

 Terms Typically Offered: Fall, Spring, Summer.